 Under the Washington Break laws, employers are required to pay for mandated rest breaks and meal periods if employees have to remain on duty, on call, or perform any work-related activities.
 Bona fide meal breaks are generally unpaid.

-Washington Break laws set minimum standards for meal and rest breaks: one rest break for every 4 hours worked and one meal break for working over the 5-hour work shift.
-However, it’s an employer’s discretion to provide for higher standards.
+Washington Break laws set minimum standards for meal and rest breaks.
+One 10-minute rest break is given for every 4 hours worked, and one 30-minute unpaid meal break is given if employees are scheduled to work more than 5 hours.